Please select your state

 Instead of a “public option,” America needs a personal option.
 We need a set of sensible, principled reforms – a personal option – that would provide Americans greater access to better quality health care options and more affordable health care solutions.

 Fortunately, recent steps taken to give Americans more control over their health care decisions demonstrate what’s possible.

 Between 2010 and 2018, the percentage of small companies offering health insurance to their employees fell from 44 percent to 30 percent, a 32 percent drop.
 Contrary to its stated purpose, Obamacare made it less likely that these companies would offer insurance packages, prohibiting a wide range of options while simultaneously raising premiums.

 Piling additional mandates onto broken ones has not worked.
-Rather, the solution lies in making personal health care options more available to employers and employees.
+Rather, the solution lies in making quality, affordable personal health care options more available to employers and employees.

 While the federal government still levies countless restrictions on health insurance options, their gradual reduction has resulted in better coverage for more Americans.

 In late 2018, rules were established — which kicked in at the beginning of this year — allowing employer-sponsored health reimbursement accounts to fund the purchase of tax-free individual insurance plans.

 The Treasury Department estimated that approximately 800,000 employers would make use of these new HRAs, meaning that over 10 million employees could purchase insurance with them — all the result of one, small rule change that provided Americans with more personal health care options.

 Now Congress should protect these reforms by passing the Increasing Health Coverage Through HRAs Act (H.R.
 5224).
 What’s more, Congress could further expand HRAs by allowing them to fund the purchase of short-term renewable health insurance plans, which can be much more affordable than traditional plans.